Get insider access

 Mid-Mid

-They have excellent mid accuracy.
-Vocals and instruments sound clear and present in the mix, but some overemphasis in the high-mid adds harshness.
+Their mid-range frequency response complies to our target curve well.
+Vocals and instruments sound clear and present in the mix, but some overemphasis in the high-mid adds harshness while a dip in the low-mid thins them out.

 Sound

-They have decent treble accuracy.
+Target compliance in the treble range is outstanding.
 Instruments and lead vocals sound clear and detailed, so guitars, like those in the solo at the beginning of Metallica's song, Fade To Black, have definition and detail.
-However, higher-pitched sibilants, like S and T sounds, can sound piercing.
+However, higher-pitched sibilants, like S and T sounds, can sound a little piercing.

 Sound